robinmin/askllm/README.md

 cp config.example.yaml ~/.askllm/config.yaml
 ```

 Please DO add you `api_key` to enable the inquiry.
-So far this tool only support the following LLM engines: chatgpt, gemini, ollama.
-The others will be added going forward.
+So far this tool only support the following LLM engines: chatgpt, gemini, ollama and claude.
+The others will be added soon.

 Then you can use the following command to execute the inquiry:
 ```bash